gert-wijns/train-app/single-module/adr/adr-006-use-case-responsibility.md

 ### <span style="color:#4863A0;">UseCase as a RestController</span>
 Because a use case is always some entry point must never directly invoke another use case, it is good to implement as a rest controller.
-This reduces the mapping load, because there is no need for an additional controller layer.
+This reduces the mapping load by removing the need for an additional controller layer.

 ### <span style="color:#4863A0;">UseCase as an EventListener</span>
 When the domain needs to react on an event, this is also a usecase.